Why is it every time you want to grow your hair it seems to be so slow? Other times you’re fighting to cover up your regrowth every few weeks.

 Finally, hair enters its third and final stage called the Telogen phase.
 This phase begins with a resting period, where club hairs rest in the root while new hair begins to grow beneath it.
 This phase lasts for around three months.

 Ultimately, the best resource you can have when growing your gorgeous locks is a stylist who is as invested in your hair as you are.
-Why not book a complimentary consultation with the team at Eden today to get your long hair journey started?
+Why not book a consultation with the team at Eden today to get your long hair journey started?